cogeotiff/rio-tiler/docs/colormap.md

 cmap = cmap.register({"ndvi": ndvi_dict})
 ```

-### Internvals colormaps
+### Intervals colormaps

 Starting with `rio-tiler` 3.0, *intervals* colormap support has been added.
-This is usefull when you want to define color breaks for a given data.
+This is useful when you want to define color breaks for a given data.

 !!! warnings
     For `intervals`, colormap has to be in form of `Sequence[Tuple[Sequence, Sequence]]`: